TheTechRobo/strongly-typed/README.md

 - Use more sane defaults. (please reread docs)
 - Remove `strongly_typed_function` alias for the decorator.
 - Check return values.
+- Add support for class methods and instance methods.

 ## Contributing
 The code is probably terrible.
 Please help me fix it!
 If you have any suggestions, please let me know.
 Pull requests are obviously welcome.